 Whether it’s a group of friends gathered around a kitchen table, or a quick catch-up over coffee and cake, food has a way of bringing people together.
 It’s no different at Alpha.
 Most sessions start with food, because it’s a great way to build community and get to know each other.

 The talks are designed to engage guests and inspire conversation.
 Usually around thirty minutes long, they can be given as a live talk or played as a video, all for free.
 They explore the big issues around faith and unpack the basics of Christianity, addressing questions such as Who is Jesus? and How can I have faith?

 Probably the most important part of any Alpha: the chance to share thoughts and ideas on the topic, and simply discuss it in a small group.
 There’s no obligation to say anything and there’s nothing you can’t say (seriously).
 It’s an opportunity to hear from others and contribute your own perspective in an honest, friendly and open environment.

 Meeting Times and Location

-Alpha at Southland will meet weekly on Thursday nights at the Operations Center in Lakeville.
-We will meet from 6:30pm - 8pm each week for 11 weeks.
-Childcare is provided.
+Alpha at Southland will meet weekly on Tuesday nights starting April 10th at our building.
+We will meet from 6:15pm - 8pm each week for 10 weeks.
+(Childcare is provided for a fee)